-4.2.2.3 Subsidence [underground mining only]
+4.2.2.3 Subsidence

 Provide comprehensive surface subsidence predictions taking into account factors such as topographic variations and geological complexities, with a full description of the methodology and including an assessment of the accuracy and precision of the predictions.
 Show the results of the predictions on maps with one metre contour increments and a scale appropriate for assessment of surface subsidence impacts.
-Propose detailed mitigation measures for any significant impacts that would result from subsidence.